 The web address (URL) will appear in the Pictures URL column (See B below) with the status Complete.

 Click the Import button to copy your pictures in to your listing.

 You can add pictures of up to 12MB in size.

 You upload pictures from your picture-hosting website using a URL from that site.

 Standardised copies of the pictures are stored on our website for use.

 Replacing a picture using our picture uploader

 We don't automatically overwrite and upload pictures that you've updated or edited on your computer after you use them in a listing.
-To replace a picture with a newly edited version, select Revise your item in My eBay to delete the existing picture from your listing, and then upload the picture again.
+To replace a picture with a newly edited version, select Revise your item in My eBay or Seller Hub to delete the existing picture from your listing, and then upload the picture again.

 Replacing a picture copied from a web address

 If you're using a picture uploaded from a web address in your listing, and you'd like to replace the picture, you must use a new URL.